dojo/framework/docs/V3-Migration-Guide.md

 To run the build in `legacy` mode use the `--legacy true` on the command line.

-If you do not have a `.dojorc` file run `dojo init` from the root of your projects directory and then edit the file with the following contents
+If you do not have a `.dojorc` file run `dojo init` from your projects root directory and then edit the file with the following contents

 ```json
 {